 - Nicotine Is Bad For You: Because nicotine has traditionally been associated with cigarettes, people can tend to think that that’s what is harmful as opposed to the thousands of the carcinogenic chemicals, carbon monoxide and black sticky tar released from the burning of tobacco.
 While nicotine is highly addictive, the quantities it would take to suffer serious harm would be extraordinary.
 With e-juice typically available in varying nicotine strengths from 0% – 2%, the most you’re going to feel is a little queasy – if this is the case, simply go down a level in nicotine strength and drink lots of water.

-- Popcorn Lung: A real disease discovered following factory workers complaining of respiratory problems while packing popcorn containing the food additive diacetyl.
-While low levels of diacetyl were found in some e-liquids in the past, you can set your mind at ease, for here in the UK the substance is banned under the Tobacco Products Directive.
+- Popcorn Lung: A real disease.
+Discovered following factory workers complaining of respiratory problems while packing popcorn containing the food additive diacetyl.
+While low levels of diacetyl were found in some e-liquids in the past, in the UK the substance is banned under the Tobacco Products Directive.

 E Cigarette Education

 Navigating the noise that surrounds e cigarettes can be a fairly straightforward task to undertake.
 In an age where information has never been more readily available, at a touch of our fingertips we can access a wealth of knowledge.
 But how do we know what’s fact and what’s fiction?
 If the story you hear sounds wild and fantastical, the likelihood it is.
 Trust reputable sources such as Public Health England and do some thorough research for yourself.